godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 #### Patron: Wealthy Aristocrat
 ***Wealth:*** 4
 ***Tenet:*** Particular Obligations
+Your Company's Patron is a wealthy noble, royal or some other aristocrat that wants a piece of the growing Behemoth part trade.
+They have particular requests, odd mannerisms and definitely an ulterior motive.
 #### Patron: Breaking League
 ***Wealth:*** 3
 ***Tenet:*** The Breaker Code of Conduct